 Before entering private practice, Kori spent nearly a decade at the Federal Public Defender’s Office in Los Angeles.
 As a supervising trial deputy in the largest office in the federal defender system, she helped oversee trial litigation, devise management improvements, and develop district-wide challenges to prosecutions.

 During her tenure, Kori defended clients in some of the Office’s most difficult federal criminal trial matters and appeals—including cases involving alleged cross-border criminal activity, each of the federal fraud statutes, public corruption, and capital murder.

 Among these matters was Shaw v.
-U.S., a case involving the construction of the federal fraud statutes, which Kori advanced to—and argued before—the U.S. Supreme Court.
+U.S., a case involving the construction of the federal fraud statutes, which Kori tried, appealed, and ultimately argued before the U.S. Supreme Court.
 In a victory for Kori’s client, Shaw invalidated the Ninth Circuit’s model fraud jury instruction and that of a number of other circuits.